rust-osdev/uefi-rs/README.md

 [spec]: http://www.uefi.org/specifications

-## Sample code
+## Tests

-An example UEFI app is built in the `uefi-test-runner` directory.
+The `uefi-test-runner` directory contains a sample UEFI app which exercises most of the library's functionality.

-Check out the testing [README.md](uefi-test-runner/README.md) for instructions on how to run the crate's tests.
+Check out the testing project's [`README.md`](uefi-test-runner/README.md) for instructions on how to run the tests.

 ## Building UEFI programs